concise-ee/k8s-ws/README.md

 ## Step 2: Dockerize the java application

+Let's create a docker image, so that k8s wouldn't care what language or tech stack our application uses.

 1. Copy Dockerfile to the root of the java application
 2. Choose a unique docker tag (name) for your app, for example: `demoAppName=demo-app_${k8sNamespace}`
 3. Build it ```docker build --tag ${demoAppName}:latest .```